ahope1/Galactic-Hitchhiker/beebify/README.md

 The file [*ght.ssd*](https://github.com/ahope1/Galactic-Hitchhiker/blob/main/beebify/ght.ssd) is a BBC Micro disc-image that serves as a template for the final disc-image on which [*beebasm*](https://github.com/stardot/beebasm) will store the assembled game code.

-The *beebasm* command that can be used to assemble the code and generate the final playable disc-image ([*gh.ssd*](https://github.com/ahope1/Galactic-Hitchhiker/blob/main/beebify/gh.ssd)) is as follows:
+The *beebasm* command to assemble the code and generate the final playable disc-image ([*gh.ssd*](https://github.com/ahope1/Galactic-Hitchhiker/blob/main/beebify/gh.ssd)) is as follows:

 *beebasm -v -i beebify\ assembly.txt -di ght.ssd -do gh.ssd -o gh*